mcculloughembedded/blog/src/content/blog/book-rating-system.md

 In the past, I have tended to review fiction as well as non-fiction books aimed at the general public.
 Part of the reason for doing book reviews on this blog is to expand my review process to more technical books.
-These are books that read more like textbooks than anything else, and cover specific technical topics.
+These are books that read more like textbooks than novels.
+They cover specific techinical topics.
-In general, technical books reviews on this blog will focus on embedded systems and programming.
+In general, technical book reviews on this blog will focus on embedded systems and programming.

-Up and until now, I have been using this system to rate books on GoodReads.
+Up until now, I have been using this system to rate books on GoodReads.
 I will continue to do that in most cases.
 However, every now and again I will post a longer review here, especially if I enjoyed the book in question.